 Asia is the most populous continent on earth; an estimated 4.46 billion people (2016 data) live on the continent.
 Roughly 60 percent of the earth’s population lives in Asia.

 Three out of the four most populous countries in the world are located in Asia.
 The top four in order by population:

 The top six most populous cities (by metropolitan area) in the world are located in Asia.

 Many people haven't even heard of the current most populated city in the world: Chongqing.
 The megalopolis is an important industrial city in China of over 30 million people.

-Counting residents within only the city limits, Shanghai ranks second in the world with over 24 million residents.
+Counting residents only within the city limits, Shanghai ranks second in the world with over 24 million residents.
 In comparison, New York City has yet to reach 10 million residents.

-Asia is home to the most densely populated cities and simultaneously the most sparsely populated regions on earth.
+Asia is home to the most densely populated cities and simultaneously, the most sparsely populated regions on earth.
 Crowded spaces and lack of personal privacy are among the top complaints by travelers in Asia.

 Macau Has the Highest Population Density